Academic Master

 Information System and Society

-The information system has transformed the way information is being transmitted and communicated from one place or person to other.
-This use of computer technology has allowed business and social communities to interrupt, interconnect and manage data among themselves.
-Therefore, this system has helped the organizations by providing them efficiency, innovation, ease, speed, quality, security, accuracy, and reliability of information transferability.
-However, the innovation brought by the information system in data collection, processing, and storage practices have also introduced many social and ethical concerns which require attention and adequate solutions.
+The information system has transformed the way information is transmitted and communicated from one place or person to another.
+This use of computer technology has allowed business and social communities to interrupt, interconnect, and manage data among themselves.
+Therefore, this system has helped organizations by providing them with efficiency, innovation, ease, speed, quality, security, accuracy, and reliability of information transferability.
+However, the innovation brought by the information system in data collection, processing, and storage practices has also introduced many social and ethical concerns that require attention and adequate solutions.

-There are many challenges faced by common people, businesses, national and international institutions.
-The millions of computer are linked with millions of miles of optical fiber, wires and airwaves are connecting people around the globe (Mason, 1986).
-We are living in the age of technology where information is being handled and employed by people who want to retain, control and distribute information as per their desire for various purposes (Mason, 1986).
-The information systems can only be successful when they are reliable, accurate and efficient so that data can be in an appropriate area when required.
+There are many challenges faced by common people, businesses, and national and international institutions.
+The millions of computers are linked with millions of miles of optical fiber, wires, and airwaves are connecting people around the globe (Mason, 1986).
+We are living in the age of technology, where information is being handled and employed by people who want to retain, control and distribute information as per their desire for various purposes (Mason, 1986).
+The information systems can only be successful when they are reliable, accurate, and efficient so that data can be in an appropriate area when required.

-As we humans live together in information society rather than isolation, enforcement of laws is essential, but it also requires some unwritten etiquettes, collective norms and ethics to continue the social harmony.
-Ethics is an important concern in information system because businesses which adopt ethical practices will sustain, grow and earn consumer acceptance in the market.
-Because the unethical practices adopted by organizations has caused social turmoil and authorities interference that created problems for them and disturbed the whole information system.
+As we humans live together in an information society rather than in isolation, enforcement of laws is essential, but it also requires some unwritten etiquettes, collective norms and ethics to continue social harmony.
+Ethics is an important concern in information systems because businesses that adopt ethical practices will sustain, grow, and earn consumer acceptance in the market.
+The unethical practices adopted by organizations have caused social turmoil and authorities interference that created problems for them and disturbed the whole information system.
 Besides ethics, social and political issues are very important to consider because all these concerns are closely related (Beauchamp, Bowie, & Arnold, 2004).

 The social issues about information systems dwell on the privacy of individuals and organizations.
 It is important to note that all data is not meant to be publicly accessed and discussed by the general public.
-So in the case where sensitive data about an individual, business, and institution is illegally accessed, it counts as cybercrime and regulation procedure is followed for accountability and penalization (Beauchamp, Bowie, & Arnold, 2004).
-The ethical dilemma encountered by the manager is usually reflected through the social and political debate.
-Therefore, it is very important to manage the ethical, social and political issues on strategic levels but before proceeding to the solutions, it is important to highlight the main issues.
+So in the case where sensitive data about an individual, business, or institution is illegally accessed, it counts as cybercrime and regulation procedure is followed for accountability and penalization (Beauchamp, Bowie, & Arnold, 2004).
+The ethical dilemma encountered by the manager is usually reflected in the social and political debate.
+Therefore, it is very important to manage the ethical, social, and political issues on strategic levels, but before proceeding to the solutions, it is important to highlight the main issues.

 Non-material values become highly significant when society becomes affluent.
-The informed consumers will prefer those corporations more that function in a feasibly ethical environment, thereby alarming those organizations that altogether ignore the practice and scope of the moral environment.
+Informed consumers will prefer those corporations that function in a feasibly ethical environment, thereby alarming those organizations that altogether ignore the practice and scope of the moral environment.
 Therefore, those with ethical aspects grab the opportunity.

 Managing Ethics